Themezly/Documentation/pages/posts-taxonomies/navigation-menu.md

 </a>
 </div>

-__Mega menu column settings popup__ contains menu item option that will let you switch column display mode from default to thumbnail or widget area.
+__Mega menu column settings popup__ contains menu item option that will help you switch column display mode from default to thumbnail or widget area.
 All 3 modes contain the option to disable column title link.
 By default column titles are treated as normal link.
 Set __Column titles link__ to "Do not link" to disable links for this column title.

 ### Thumbnail mode column